hendrikthecodeblock/config_management/README.md

 * Ensure you have cloned the config managment repository to your local machine
 * Any modifications needed to be made to files/folders

-### Executing program
+### Process Outline

-* How to run the program
+* Copy Repository URL under code in the config_management repo
-* Step-by-step bullets
+* Navigate to the directory you want to clone the repo to on your local machine
 ```
-code blocks for commands
+git clone git@github.com:hendrikthecodeblock/config_management.git
 ```

 ## Help